Jungle (band): Usage in media

 In July 2018 "Happy Man" was used during the 10th anniversary Breaking Bad panel at San Diego Comic-Con.
 On 13 September 2018, "Heavy, California" was used to open the Apple September event.
 In December 2018, the band's first single "Platoon" was used for the Peloton Digital Commercial.
 Their single "Beat 54" was featured in football video game by EA Sports, FIFA 19.
 During the summer of 2019, Jungle's song, "The Heat " was played in a Starbucks Nitro Cold Brew commercial, 'Whoa Nitro' Starbucks.
 Their single "Happy Man" was featured in a commercial by phone network O2 in 2019, in the first season of Spanish Netflix series Elite, and as the opening theme to the Apple TV+ show WeCrashed.

 In April 2017, their track "Busy Earnin'" was used for the Toyota Yaris Hybrid TV advertisement.

-Most recently, their track "GOOD TIMES" was used in the September 2024 Apple event.
+Their track "GOOD TIMES" was used in the September 2024 Apple event.
+The song "Let's Go Back" was used in December 2024 by Maker's Mark in their Christmas campaign for bourbon.
+Clorox used it in their 'Clean Feels Good' commercial, advertising wipes and disinfectant.
+It is also being used by Booking.com, advertising travel holidays on Youtube.